Centrophenoxine (Meclofenoxate)

 Cholinergic neurotransmission enhancement (modest)

 Modest acetylcholine enhancement via DMAE incorporation into phospholipids.
-NOT a primary cholinergic agent — far weaker than acetylcholinesterase inhibitors (donepezil, rivastigmine).
+Not a primary cholinergic agent — far weaker than acetylcholinesterase inhibitors (donepezil, rivastigmine).
 Clinical translation: any cognitive effect is likely small and population-specific.

 Clinical trials